sobriquette/pinclone/README.md

 });
 ```

+#### Screenshots
+The page of pins on page load:
+![alt text][onPageLoad]

+[onPageLoad]: https://github.com/sobriquette/pinclone/blob/master/screenshots/grid-of-pins.png "Pins on page load"

+Hover on pin reveals additional pin information:
+![alt text][onPinHover]

+[onPinHover]: https://github.com/sobriquette/pinclone/blob/master/screenshots/pins-on-hover.png "Pins on hover"

+And if it suits your fancy, I also have a [screencast](https://github.com/sobriquette/pinclone/blob/master/screenshots/infinite-scroll-demo.mov) of the infinite scrolling.

 #### Caveats
 One thing to watch out for with this approach is that if the page gets long enough and the DOM deep enough, we could run out of buffer and this would impact page performance.